Kha1135123/Final-Project/README.md

 ## Introduction
 - Food is an indisputable part of life, and better food means better life.
-- This recommender system might be what humanity need.
+- This recommender system might be what humanity need, and also for people who are having troubles to choose what to enjoy.
 - This Notebook contains a RecSys using LightFM model for a combination of Collaborative Filtering and Content-based Filtering
 ## Content
 ### Data